-CTCSS (Continuous Tone Coded Squelch System) and DCS (Digital Coded Squelch) are similar Squelch quieting systems that provide selective audio muting using sub-audible signalling.
+CTCSS/DCS provides selective audio muting using sub-audible signalling.
 When enabled, only signals with a matching sub-tone will be heard in the speaker.
 This effectively creates a channel that is silent to all traffic except those you wish to hear.